nmhanson/nmhanson.github.io/about.md

 # Interests

-Recently, I've taken a strong interest in [Rust], a newer systems language by Mozilla which is growing by the day.
-So far, the learning curve has been steep, but it seems powerful to say the least.
+Recently, I've taken a strong interest in [Rust], a newer systems language sponsored by Mozilla which is growing by the day.
+So far, the learning curve has been steep, but it has proven to be a fun challenge.
 Given the amount of web development I've done, I should be more familiar with JavaScript, so I have recently taken an interest in teaching myself the useful and unique JavaScript constructs whenever I have the free time.

 **Please look at my [résumé](/assets/nmhanson2018-resume.pdf).**